ckd protein calculator

 Can I eat a high-protein diet with early-stage kidney disease?

-In stages 1-2 CKD, standard protein intake (0.8 g/kg/day) is appropriate.
-High-protein diets (>1.2 g/kg) may accelerate kidney damage and should be avoided unless prescribed by your nephrologist for specific medical reasons.
+In stages 1–2 CKD, standard protein intake (0.8 g/kg/day) is appropriate.
+High-protein diets (>1.2 g/kg) may accelerate kidney damage and should be avoided unless specifically prescribed by your nephrologist for other medical reasons.

 How do I prevent muscle loss on a low-protein kidney diet?

-Focus on: (1) Consuming all your daily protein allowance, (2) Choosing high-quality “complete” proteins with all essential amino acids, (3) Distributing protein evenly across meals, (4) Light resistance exercise if approved by your doctor, and (5) Ensuring adequate calorie intake from carbohydrates and healthy fats.
+Focus on: (1) consuming your full daily protein allowance, (2) choosing high-quality complete proteins with all essential amino acids, (3) distributing protein evenly across meals, (4) light resistance exercise if approved by your doctor, and (5) ensuring adequate calorie intake from carbohydrates and healthy fats to spare protein for muscle repair.

 What happens if I eat too much protein with CKD?